 - Ignoring the possibility of having a specific sleep disorder that needs attention

 Think about your individual predisposing, precipitating and perpetuating factors.
 What do you need to change to prevent chronic insomnia?
 Adopt Good Sleep Habits, and learn more about the various issues that can affect how well we sleep (see Understanding and Helping Poor Sleep).

-A Mindful Way (www.amindfulway.com.au) is an Australian six week digital online self-help program, that teaches mindfulness and cognitive-behavioural skills for sleep improvement at a cost.
+A Mindful Way (www.amindfulway.com.au) – This is an Australian 6-week digital online self-help program, that teaches mindfulness and cognitive-behavioural skills for sleep improvement at a cost.
 A Monash University randomised control pilot study showed completion of the program led to significant improvement in measures of insomnia.
-(This link is provided for information only and is not an endorsement of their products and services.)